thisislawatts/example-jobs/Senior Technical Recruiter.md

 <li style="font-weight: 400;"><span style="font-weight: 400;">working to build our diverse pipelines of passive candidates using creative sourcing methods and other employer branding initiatives</span></li>
 <li style="font-weight: 400;"><span style="font-weight: 400;">supporting and encouraging employee referrals&nbsp;</span></li>
 <li style="font-weight: 400;"><span style="font-weight: 400;">managing the recruitment process, striving for a quality candidate experience</span></li>
-<li style="font-weight: 400;"><span style="font-weight: 400;">Negotiating and closing offers across our geographies for all hires to director level</span></li>
+<li style="font-weight: 400;"><span style="font-weight: 400;">negotiating and closing offers across our geographies for all hires to director level</span></li>
 </ul>
 <h3><strong>Along with other members of the Recruiting team, you’ll also get involved in:</strong></h3>
 <ul>
 <li style="font-weight: 400;"><span style="font-weight: 400;">building a strong employer brand for Snyk globally</span></li>
-<li style="font-weight: 400;"><span style="font-weight: 400;">improving and tracking an exceptional candidate experience</span></li>
+<li style="font-weight: 400;"><span style="font-weight: 400;">tracking and improving an exceptional candidate experience</span></li>
 <li style="font-weight: 400;"><span style="font-weight: 400;">impacting and improving our diversity metrics for Snyk</span></li>
 <li style="font-weight: 400;"><span style="font-weight: 400;">designing interview processes that minimise our risk of bias and maximise the likelihood of identifying the best candidates </span></li>
-<li style="font-weight: 400;"><span style="font-weight: 400;">advising hiring managers in market nuances, offer decisions, role titles, and the competition.</span></li>
+<li style="font-weight: 400;"><span style="font-weight: 400;">advising hiring managers in market nuances, offer decisions, role titles, and market competition</span></li>
 <li><span style="font-weight: 400;">attending (or organising!) events and conferences</span></li>
-<li><span style="font-weight: 400;">managing and improving relationships with agencies and third parties</span></li>
+<li><span style="font-weight: 400;">managing and improving relationships with agencies and third parties as relevant</span></li>
 </ul>
-<p><span style="font-weight: 400;">We are distributed across multiple locations including offices in UK, Israel, US and Canada, with 15% of the company working fully-remote.
-We’ve made an organizational commitment to building a strong, effective, distributed company: we form teams across multiple offices wherever possible, and we invest in communication so that we can benefit from each others’ perspectives.</span></p>
+<p><span style="font-weight: 400;">We are distributed across multiple locations including offices in UK, Europe, Israel, US and Canada, with 15% of the company working fully-remote.
+We’ve made an organisational commitment to building a strong, effective, distributed company: we form teams across multiple offices wherever possible, and we invest in communication so that we can benefit from each others’ perspectives.</span></p>
 <h3><strong>You should apply if you:</strong></h3>
 <ul>
-<li style="font-weight: 400;"><span style="font-weight: 400;">a strong track record in delivering full lifecycle technical recruiting and sourcing</span></li>
+<li style="font-weight: 400;"><span style="font-weight: 400;">have a strong track record in delivering full lifecycle technical recruiting and sourcing</span></li>
 <li style="font-weight: 400;"><span style="font-weight: 400;">have a good understanding of technology products and the candidate markets in which they operate</span></li>
 <li style="font-weight: 400;"><span style="font-weight: 400;">are great at building relationships with stakeholders</span></li>
 <li style="font-weight: 400;"><span style="font-weight: 400;">love to source, but also enjoy managing relationships with direct or agency applicants</span></li>